flowxo/flowxo-sdk/README.md

 }
 ```

+Note that the SDK will take care of flattening and unflattening the actual data, so you do not need to worry about implementing this.
+Simply refer to your nested data using the double underscore notation, and the SDK will take care of the rest.
 See the section _Double Underscore Notation_ for more details.

 ## input.js